MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 The process for setting up Word report layouts and RDLC report layouts on reports is the same.
 The main difference is in the way you modify the layouts.
 Word report layouts are typically easier to create and modify than RDLC report layouts because you can use Word.
 RDLC report layouts are modified by using SQL Server Report builder which targets more advanced users.

-For information on how to change which layout to use, see [Change Which Layout is Currently Used on a Report](ui-how-change-layout-currently-used-report.md).
+For information on how to change which layout to use, see [Change the Current Report Layout](ui-how-change-layout-currently-used-report.md).

 ## See Also
 [Updating Report or Document Layouts](ui-update-report-layouts.md)